- Health & Physical Education

 Information for teachers

-Using slow speed roads is safer for children, where drivers have more time to observe and react, their braking distance is shorter, and their impact speed is lower.
+Using slow speed roads is safer for children, as drivers have more time to observe and react, their braking distance is shorter, and their impact speed is lower.

 Children’s crash involvement is more often an outcome of their inexperience in judging safe gaps between moving vehicles and in deciding if they have enough time to cross.